 The Physician Profile's call center is available Monday through Friday, 8:30 a.m. to 4:45 p.m.
-In 2017, the center received a total of 10,556 calls from physicians, approximately 1,200 more than in 2016.
-Questions could generally be categorized into three main categories: logging into or accessing the Profile update application on the Health Commerce System (HCS), assistance with initiating and updating their Profile and medical malpractice reporting.
+This year, the center received a total of 9,109 calls from physicians.
+Questions could generally be categorized into three main categories: logging into or assessing the Profile update application on the Health Commerce System (HCS), assistance with initiating and updating their Profile and medical malpractice reporting.

-The call center also answered 1,933 calls from consumers who generally requested hard copy information from the Profile or had questions pertaining to medical malpractice or other legal actions.
-Additionally, call center staff made 1,721 outbound calls, about the same number as in 2016.
+The call center also answered 1,662 calls from consumers who generally requested hard copy information from the Profile or had questions pertaining to medical malpractice or other legal actions.
+Additionally, call center staff made 489 outbound calls.
 Outbound calls primarily pertained to outreach to physicians regarding data verification and data completeness.